Calke Abbey: The Harpurs

-In 1622 the estate was bought by Sir Henry Harpur, 1st baronet (c.
+In 1622 the estate was bought by Sir Henry Harpur, 1st Baronet (c.
 1579–1639).
-The Harpur family had become established in the middle of the previous century; descendants of Richard Harpur who was a successful lawyer who had risen to become a judge at the Court of Common Pleas at Westminster and then Chief Justice of the County Palatine of Lancaster.
-He and his descendants acquired, through wealth and marriage, estates in Staffordshire (centred on Alstonfield) and Derbyshire (centred on Swarkestone).
+The Harpur family had become established in the middle of the previous century; descendants of Richard Harpur, a successful lawyer who had risen to become a judge at the Court of Common Pleas at Westminster and then Chief Justice of the County Palatine of Lancaster.
+He and his descendants acquired, through wealth and marriage, estates in Staffordshire, centred on Alstonfield and Derbyshire, centred on Swarkestone.

-The house was rebuilt by Sir John Harpur, 4th baronet (1680–1741) between 1701 and 1704.
-The house and estate were owned by successive Harpur baronets and were ultimately inherited by Sir Vauncey Harpur-Crewe, 10th Baronet (1846–1924), 10th (and last) baronet who was devoted to his vast collections of natural history assembled by the Harpurs and Harpur Crewes of Calke Abbey between 1793 and 1924.
-When he died, his eldest daughter, Hilda Harpur Crewe (1877–1949) sold some of his collection of birds, butterflies and fishes to pay death duties.
-She was succeeded by her nephew, Charles Jenney (1917–81), who was the eldest son of Frances Harpur Crewe, the fourth daughter of Sir Vauncey.
+The house was rebuilt by Sir John Harpur, 4th Baronet (1680–1741) between 1701 and 1704.
+The house and estate were owned by successive Harpur baronets and were ultimately inherited by Sir Vauncey Harpur-Crewe, 10th Baronet (1846–1924), the last baronet, who was devoted to his vast collections of natural history assembled by the Harpurs and Harpur=Crewes at the abbey between 1793 and 1924.
+When he died, his eldest daughter, Hilda Harpur Crewe (1877–1949) sold some of his collection of birds, butterflies and fishes to pay estate duty.
+She was succeeded by her nephew, Charles Jenney (1917–81), who was the eldest son of Frances Harpur-Crewe, the fourth daughter of Sir Vauncey.
 Charles changed his name to Charles Harpur-Crewe.
-His sudden death in 1981 led to crippling death duties (£8m of an estate worth £14m) and in 1985 the estate was transferred to the National Trust by his younger brother Henry Harpur-Crewe (1921–91).
+Upon his death in 1981, the property was passed on to his younger brother Henry Harpur-Crewe (1921–91), with a Capital Transfer Tax bill of £8m due on the estate.
+Henry Harpur-Crewe offered the property and its contents to the UK government to settle the tax bill, although the National Trust initially refused to accept the property without an associated endowment to pay for repairs and ongoing maintenance costs.
+There were several years of debate in parliament about the value of the property, with Lord Vaizey of the parliamentary heritage group describing it as full of "junk," but the government eventually agreed to provide an endowment and in 1985 the estate was transferred to the National Trust.